sonic-net/SONiC/doc/snmp-schema-addition.md

 New keys:
 - "v2c": we define a "v2c" tree to allow for future expansion for other versions of the SNMP protocol, this spec only defines for SNMP v2
          we could imagine the implementation of "v3" with the inclusion of users or references to central PAM methods.
-- "type":  there are 2 possible values:
+- "type":  Optional, if ommited defaults to 'ro', there are 2 possible values:
            "ro": read-only, the only implemented method at this time.
            "rw": well you never know - here for completeness but unused in the code.
 - "acl":   allows to override the default SNMP_ACL definition ( useful for management VRFs? ).